-College of the Canyons holds pre-accreditation status from the National League for Nursing Commission for Nursing Education Accreditation, located at 2600 Virginia Avenue, NW, Washington, DC, 20037.
+College of the Canyons Nursing Program holds pre-accreditation status from the National League for Nursing Commission for Nursing Education Accreditation, located at 2600 Virginia Avenue, NW, Washington, DC, 20037.
 Holding pre-accreditation status does not guarantee that initial accreditation by NLN CNEA will be received.
-The College is now currently working on applying for initial accreditation.
+The Nursing Program is now currently working on applying for initial accreditation.

 Registered Nursing Program

 College of the Canyons is a well-respected two-year registered nursing program that is approved by the State Board of Registered Nurses and accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN, formerly NLNAC).
 It is designed to prepare the student for the responsibilities and knowledge required for the entry-level registered nurse.
 The successful nursing program graduate will qualify to receive a certificate of completion, an Associate Degree in Nursing, and take the national licensure examination to become a registered nurse.

 NURSING PROGRAM MISSION STATEMENT